bucketeer-io/bucketeer-docs/docs/getting-started/create-bucketeer-account.md

 There are two types of accounts available in Buckteers, each with different access levels:

 - **Admin account**: it provides full access and control over all existing projects.
-Users with admin accounts can access all existing environments and manage other users accounts.
+Users with admin accounts can access all existing environments and manage other users' accounts.

-- **Enviroment account**: it is associated with a specific environment on the platform.
-Users with Enviroment accounts can only access tags, reports, and data related to that particular environment.
+- **Environment account**: it is associated with a specific environment on the platform.
+Users with Environment accounts can only access tags, reports, and data related to that particular environment.

-### Enviroment account roles
+### Environment account roles

 In addition to being limited to a specific environment, Environment accounts also have predefined roles assigned during the account creation process.
 The defined role will change the account access level.
 The available roles for Environment accounts are described below: